as-ideas/tts-draftjs/blogpost/blogpost.md

 a product of aravoices.ai.

-The synthesis is done using a mix of trained ai-models which take the article to read as an input. go to XXXX to find out more about the ai part, driving the synthesis.
+The synthesis is done using a mix of trained ai-models which take the article to read as an input.
+Go to XXXX /* add link */ to find out more about the ai part, driving the synthesis.
 Back to text!
 When reading out an article, some words are not pronounced the way they are written.
 For example the German word "Weg" for path and the adverb "weg" meaning away.
-To fine tune the voice we at aravoices.ai give the customer a quality-control dashboard where she can adjust the pronunciation of certain words if needed.
+To fine tune the voice we at aravoices.ai give the customer a quality-control dashboard where she/he can adjust the pronunciation of certain words if needed.

 ![](./aravoices.png)